-Reporting and Responding to Child Abuse, Neglect, Trafficking, and Other Maltreatment of Children
+Reporting and Responding to Child Abuse, Neglect, Trafficking, and Other Maltreatment of Children sexual abuse indirectly.

-A child who has experienced any type of abuse or neglect should be encouraged to seek out a parent or trusted adult.
-Children may be reluctant to disclose abuse and may only disclose sexual abuse indirectly.
 As a parent or trusted adult, it is important to be calm and comforting if your child or another child confides in you.
 Reassure the child that they did the right thing by telling you.